Timberwolves vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Additional Timberwolves Insights & Trends

-- Minnesota has gone 6-4 in its last 10 games, with a 5-5 record against the spread during that span.
+- Minnesota has a 5-5 record against the spread while finishing 5-5 overall over its past 10 games.

-- Three of the Timberwolves' last 10 outings have hit the over.
+- In their past 10 contests, the Timberwolves have hit the over three times.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.